The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 ### Phase One

 * Hesperos is a gigantic step-up healing-wise from the previous Savage bosses.
 He starts off with an extremely heavy hitting AoE.
 * Immediately after, four players of a role will be targeted by Bloodrake.
-This role, either DPS or supports, will have to take the tethers from Inversive Chlamys later.
+This role, either DPS or supports, cannot take the tethers from Inversive Chlamys later.
+Therefore, the opposite role will have to take the tethers later.
 Heal up the previous mechanic so the targeted players do not die.
 * The boss then casts another Bloodrake.
-This can be on the same role or the opposite role, and indicates the role that will have to take the Role Call debuff later.
+This can be on the same role or the opposite role, and indicates the role that cannot take the Role Call debuff later.
 Heal up the previous Bloodrake targets if needed.
+  * For example, if DPS were targeted for the first Bloodrake, supports are taking the Inversive Chlamys tether.
+If supports were targeted for the second Bloodrake, DPS are taking the Role Call debuff.
 * All players should spread out to clock spots to see who receives the Role Call debuff from Director's Belone.
 The role that needs to take the debuff should move to a player that has the debuff if necessary.
 * Finally, the role that needs to take the tether should take the tethers.
-There are two ways of doing this, and both are equally efficient:
+There are two ways of doing this, and both are equally efficient - use what works best for your group.

   * Line strat: All players that cannot take tether stack with each other max melee south.
 The four players taking tethers all stand between that stack and the boss, and once they have their tethers they fan out to the north side of the arena.
   * Box strat: All players that cannot take tether stand max melee range at their clock spot.
 The four players taking tethers all stand in the middle of the boss's hitbox and wiggle, and once they have their tethers they fan out to their clock spots at max melee range.
+* Immediately after, the boss will cast another Decollation, so heal up.
+* Tanks can either swap for Elegant Evisceration or use an immunity - I would suggest the latter.
+Keep in mind there are two hits, so if swapping both tanks need mitigation and to spread out.
+After the second hit, tanks should swap if they want to use immunity on the next tank buster.
+* The boss will set the scene next, adding elemental quadrants onto the arena.
+The entire elements section is extremely formulaic, but there are eight different patterns that can occur and players will have to learn them all.
+* Hesperos will first cast Pinax, which shows the first two mechanics that will occur.
+The first mechanic will always be Lightning or Water, and the second mechanic will always be Fire or Poison.
+These mechanics will resolve one directly after the other.

+  * If the first mechanic is Lightning, all players should head to the edge of the arena, either north or south depending on where the Lightning square is and not on the Lightning square.

+    * If the second mechanic is Poison, all players should spread at the edges with melee moving in and spreading.
+Do not be inside the Poison square.
+    * If the second mechanic is Fire, players should spread with their groups, with one moving inside the arena and one staying at the wall.
+This ensures one group is not in a Fire square, and do not be inside the Fire square.
+  * If the first mechanic is Water, all players should head to the middle of the arena and either use their knockback immunity or position themselves to get knocked back.
+Do not be in the Water square.

+    * If the second mechanic is Poison, all players should spread out after the knockback.
+Do not be on the Poison square.
+    * If the second mechanic is Fire, all players should simply use their knockback immunity and stack with their groups on safe spots.
+Do not be on the Fire square.
+* As these mechanics occur, players will know the subsequent two mechanics - they are the ones not done previously.
+For example, if it was lightning -> poison, then the second set will be water -> fire.
+* Next, Hesperos will jump to the middle and cast a random Shift mechanic.
+Players can preposition on the correct side he jumps to.

+  * If the first mechanic is Lightning, all players should run to the edge where Hesperos is jumping to.
+Do not stand on the Lightning square.
+  * If the first mechanic is Water, all players stand in the middle and get knocked back to the Shift destination.
+Do not stand on the Water square.
+  * Immediately after the first mechanic goes off, adjust to do the Shift mechanic.
+If it is a sword, go to or stay at the edge, and if it is a cloak, stand directly in front to get knocked back across the arena.
+  * Players have ample time to adjust for the second mechanic for this set.
+Poison means spread but not on the Poison square, and Fire means run up to the boss and stack in your light party groups.
+* Learning how to do Setting the Scene is pivotal to progression, as players will have to learn all the mechanic combinations and execute them twice in the fight.

 ### Ability Order